-With an estimated 80 people moving into Collin County each day, the county's population topped 914,000 residents in mid-2015 - a 3.3% increase from 2014 -- and we're projected to crack 1 million in the coming year.
+With an estimated 80 people moving into Collin County each day, the county's population topped 969,000 residents in mid-2017 - a 3.1 increase from 2016 -- and we could easily top 1 million in the coming year.
 County leaders are continually working on expanding our infrastructure to stay ahead of this growth.

 The county tax rate is currently

-.208395 cents per $100 of assessed value.
-This is a reduction from 2015, and the seventh tax rate drop since 1998.
-In fact, the county property tax rate has not increased in 23 years, and this rate is projected to remain constant through 2017.
+.1922460 cents per $100 of assessed value.
+This is a rate reduction from 2016, and the eighth tax rate cut since 1998.
+In fact, the county property tax rate has not increased in 24 years, and this rate is projected to remain constant through 2018.
 In 2008, Commissioners Court approved a 5-percent homestead exemption.
 In addition, Collin County's bond rating has maintained an AAA status since 2000 and is one of only four Texas counties to have this exceptional rating.

 The county courthouse, which opened in the fall of 2007, is located in the county seat of McKinney, and houses the district courts, district attorney's office, law library, district clerk and additional services.
 The facility was approved by voters through a

 bond election in 2003, with an expansion approved in the